 A widespread installation of solar water heating in industrial and commercial buildings and houses has the potential to defer the need for building new power plants, as the combined heating requirements of these sectors consume the energy produced by three average power stations.
-The main constraint on implementing a national solar water heating programme in the Residential Sector relates to cost, which is a function of the current small market and lack of economies of scale.
-This lack of demand in itself is due to low public awareness of the technology or its economic benefits.
+The main constraint on implementing a national solar water heating programme in the Residential Sector related to cost, but since 2005 CEF managed to install 500 subsidised solar water heaters in a very short time and Eskom with the subsidy provided installed 500.
+However, the current small market and lack of economies of scale is still perceived to be a barrier for implementation.
+The lack of demand, even with a subsidy provided, in itself is due to low public awareness of the technology or its economic benefits.
 Currently the cost of a domestic solar water heater would take in excess of 5 years to pay back.